-Our Shenandoah Valley bed and breakfast offers the perfect base for just about everything – hiking, biking, fishing, golfing, antique shopping, wineries and great restaurants.
+Our Shenandoah Valley bed and breakfast offers the perfect base for just about everything – hiking, biking, fishing, golfing, antique shopping, wineries, breweries and great restaurants.
 Spend your days relaxing at the Inn or exploring the mountains, valleys, and towns of Rockbridge County and beyond, complete with country drives and historic sites.
 You might want to take a picnic down to Goshen Pass, a spectacular rocky gorge created by the Maury River.
 A long weekend will give you a taste of all the area has to offer – but you’re welcome to come back again to see some of the things you missed!

 Near the Inn

 Hiking in our area ranges from casual one- or two-hour strolls to day-long treks leading to spectacular vistas of rivers, lakes, and waterfalls.
 Hummingbird Inn’s location on the edge of the Alleghany Mountains is great for hiking no matter the season!
 Head into Goshen Pass (and the Goshen Wildlife Management Area), just four miles from the Inn, and start your hike at the swinging bridge over the Maury River, or Laurel Run.
 A little further are the 42 miles of trails in Douthat State Park.
-Other trailheads, 15 to 30 minutes by car, are jumping-off places for climbs beside waterfalls or bird-watching ambles in a wetlands sanctuary.
+Other trailheads, 15 to 30 minutes by car, are jumping-off points for climbs beside waterfalls or bird-watching ambles in a Wetlands Sanctuary.

-Just a short–and lovely–drive away
+Just a short, scenic, lovely drive away

 Lexington, Virginia Calendar of Lexington Events

-Staunton Calendar of Staunton Events
+Staunton, Virginia Calendar of Staunton Events